BlockstreamResearch/dicemix/doc/protocol.md

 Peers are connected via a terminating reliable broadcast mechanism, e.g., a server receiving protocol messages from each peer and forwarding them to all other peers.
-The broadcast mechanism is responsible for ensuring that the same protocol message is forwarded to all other peers and for notifiying the other peers when a peer has failed to send a protocol message in time.
+The broadcast mechanism is responsible for ensuring that the same protocol message is forwarded to all other peers and for notifying the other peers when a peer has failed to send a protocol message in time.

 Even if not strictly necessary, it is recommended that the peers communicate to the broadcast mechanism via a channel that provides confidentiality, authentication of the broadcast mechanism,